eddygk/aws-infra-ai-showcase/aws-internal-pitch.md

 ```
 Hi [Name],

 I noticed you're working on [specific team/project] at AWS.
-I'm currently at the
+I'm at the New
-New Carlisle data center and have been developing AI-powered infrastructure automation
+Carlisle data center and have developed hierarchical AI agent systems that
-tools that align with AWS's innovation goals.
+mirror corporate governance for safe infrastructure automation.

+My approach ensures AI augments human decision-making rather than replacing
+it—perfect for enterprise environments.

-Would love to connect and explore potential synergies between my work and your team's
+Would love to connect!
-initiatives.

 -Eddy
 ```